felt/geo/README.md

 A collection of GIS functions.
 Below is a list of currently implemented features:

-* The ability to encode and decode WKT and EWKT
+* Encode and decode WKT and EWKT

   ```
     iex(1)> point = Geo.WKT.decode("POINT(30 -90)")